bayankaran/city-explorer/README.md

 # city-explorer

-Thank you for giving me this opportunity :-)

 *****VERY IMPORTANT - Please read this fully.

 This app will do the one thing asked in the challenge and will do it well.